 Sharing 25 ways to practise self-care

 - Go for a walk.
-Walk in nature, walk to work.
+Walk-in nature, walk to work.
 There are multiple benefits to walking.
-It is peaceful and gives you time with your thoughts.
-Time with your thoughts can be very productive.
+It is peaceful and gives you time with your thoughts, and time with your thoughts can be very productive.

 - Practice gratitude.
 Look around you each day and write in a gratitude journal 3 things you are grateful for.
-Furthermore, learn to find something in yourself that you are grateful for too.
+Every day find something in yourself that you are grateful for, there are so many people less fortunate and many things to be grateful for.
+Here is a list of 21 things people take for granted but shouldn’t.
 Your smile, your laugh, your compassion, write this in your gratitude diary too.

 - Be aware of self-talk.
 Push the small person away, if you were walking every day with someone following you telling you ‘you look … ugly, fat… how long before you say bug off.
 Be aware of your self-talk.

 - Sleep.
 It is important to sleep.
-When you work for yourself so often you work in your sleep, you stress or focus on things that stop you getting to sleep.
-Meditation can help you switch off from your work so you can get the all important sleep you need that will enable you to wake up refreshed for a new day.
+When you work for yourself so often you work in your sleep, and you stress or focus on things that stop you from getting to sleep.
+Meditation can help you switch off from your work so you can get the all-important sleep you need that will enable you to wake up refreshed for a new day.
+Writing in a journal before bed is a great habit.
+Read how to sleep better and worry less.

 - Drink water.
 Rehydrate the body with water.
 Drinking about 8 cups a day is good.
 What is also great is to drink water on waking to rehydrate your body.